Should You Ask For Donations When Saying Thank You?

 The findings were particularly interesting and it’s well worth your while to read the study in its entirety (though I happily provide what I find to be the salient details below):

-• Non-profits know the importance of saying thank-you (for more on this, see here, here, and here), but with limited budgets already stretched thin, there is a temptation to use expensive stewardship opportunities as a chance to ask for money.
+- Non-profits know the importance of saying thank-you (for more on this, see learn about your donors, retaining donors, and thanking your donors), but with limited budgets already stretched thin, there is a temptation to use expensive stewardship opportunities as a chance to ask for money.

 By targeting different messages to different segments – including explicit calls to action for lapsed, infrequent, and lower monetary value donors, while avoiding it for recent, frequent, and higher value donors (for whom it isn’t just ineffective, but actually seems to backfire) – the architects of the study were able to increase donations overall by as much as 11%.